nithyacheemalamarri/Coding-Assignment-Data-Bias/README.md

   4. Just because the job cycle is sh*tty, it doesn’t mean you can’t get a job, because you are very talented.
   5. I’m sorry that the customer service was cr*ppy.
 Hope you’re treated better next time.

+Some comments used were copied from this course: https://www.kaggle.com/code/tarunpaparaju/jigsaw-competition-google-perspective-api

 Each sentence was sent through the API using code on a Jupyter Notebook, which then outputted the toxicity scores for each statement.
 Scores equal to or above 0.5 were noted as Toxic, and scores below 0.5 were labeled as Non-Toxic.
 Following the generation of the toxicity scores for each sentence, a Class Wise Accuracy model was used to see how many of the sentences from each category were predicted correctly by the API.
 The accuracies outputted are as follows:
   1. Accuracy for 'Toxic without Profanity': 0.6
   2. Accuracy for 'Non-Toxic without Profanity': 1.0